-Caring for your scars The scarred skin can be kept supple by massaging it and applying a cream every day.
+Caring for your scars

+The scarred skin can be kept supple by massaging it and applying a cream every day.
 Hygiene is very important here: keep the scar area clean to prevent inflammations.
 Follow the skin care recommendations provided by your treating doctor.

+28 | Tips | 29

 Sunlight Do not expose your scars to direct sunlight and protect yourself sufficiently with sun cream.
 Direct sunlight promotes the formation of hypertrophic scars.
 The scar tissue can also darken.
-Juzo compression garments (Juzo ScarComfort) guarantee a UV protection factor of 30.
-The Juzo silicone patches (Juzo ScarPad) offer additional protection as they have a UV protection factor of 50
+Juzo compression garments (Juzo Expert) guarantee a UV protection factor of 80 for its compression classes 1 and 2 (the compression class determines the intensity of the pressure and is selected by your doctor).
+The Juzo silicone pads (Juzo ScarPad) offer additional protection as they have a UV protection factor of 50.

-Physical therapy/occupational therapy Targeted movement through physical and occupational therapy plays an important role in the effectiveness of scar therapy.
+Physical therapy / occupational therapy Targeted movement through physical and occupational therapy plays an important role in the effectiveness of scar therapy.
 This mobilises the scar tissue and improves circulation, making the connective tissue softer.
 Furthermore, it allows joint deformities or limb stiffening to be treated in the best possible way, achieving the optimum results.
 Always follow the treatment recommendations provided by your doctor.

-Open wounds Silicone patches must never be worn on open wounds!
+Open wounds Silicone pads must never be worn on open wounds!
 Be sure to consult your doctor before wearing compression garments over existing wounds.
 In the case of smaller wounds, your doctor may approve the use of a compression garment over a bandage or dressing.
 Residual defects can heal particularly quickly and without complications with the help of compression.